Silicon Slopes: Infrastructure

-A key contributor to Silicon Slopes' successful tech industry is the well-planned Internet infrastructure.
-Salt Lake City is in a fortunate geographic location because it sits along the major east-west Internet corridor where ten major service providers interconnect with each other and deliver high-speed services to the area.
+A key contributor to Silicon Slopes' tech industry is the Internet infrastructure planning.
+Salt Lake City is in a suitable geographic location because it sits along the major east-west Internet corridor where ten major service providers interconnect with each other and deliver high-speed services to the area.
 This "internet backbone" is a critical aspect of Utah's high-tech industry success.

 In Provo, the city government started planning a fiber-optic Internet infrastructure in the late 1990s.
 This high-speed Internet system was funded as a private-public partnership called iProvo and construction was completed in 2006.
 Google Fiber later acquired iProvo in 2013 and now offers Internet speeds up to 1,000 Mbit/s for businesses and households.

 In response to the high-tech industry located in Salt Lake City and its relationship with Provo, Google officially announced in March 2015 that Salt Lake City would be one of the next places to receive Google Fiber.
 Construction is currently ongoing, but significant progress has been made, and residents and businesses will soon be able to sign-up for lightning-fast internet service.
 Requests for business permits in the area have drastically increased in response to the soon-to-be-available service.